 So what does that have to do with the email?
 Good question!
 Another benefit of Pretty Links is that I can track all of my links in one place.

-Remember when I said you can have several email sequences?
+Remember when I said you could have several email sequences?
 Well, if you don’t have one, tools like DripScripts allow you to you have a template to start with.
-Now I will admit that my email welcome sequence is completely different than their template.
+Now I will admit that my email welcome sequence is entirely different than their model.
 But as you all may know, it is much easier to start writing when you already have some words on paper than to start from scratch.

 DripScrips is another free tool.
 You can get the templates here.